iraf-community/x11iraf/README.md

 `OSI_COMPLIANT` is set to `YES`, the build uses only source files that are Open Source.

-To copy the executables to `/usr/local/bin`, execute as root
+To copy the executables to `/usr/local/bin`, execute

-    # make install
+    # sudo make install

 This will also install the manpages to `/usr/local/man/` und the required terminfo file for xgterm to `/usr/share/terminfo/`.
 If you